seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-reactphp-filesystem.md

 ## Files

 Before we start working with files and folders we need to make some setup.
-First of all, like in any other ReactPHP application we need an event loop.
+First of all, like in any other ReactPHP application, we need an event loop.
 Next, we need to create an instance of the `\React\Filesystem\Filesystem` class:

 {% highlight php %}
 <?php